-It’s a frequent question, what is my case worth?
+What is my personal injury case worth?
 The answer takes in many factors.
 They include the nature of the injury and how it impacted the life of the injured person.
-The question of what a case is worth can’t even be approximated until thorough review of many factors.
+The issue of full fair case evaluation requires thorough review of many factors.

 What is My Case Worth Factors

 Some, but by no means all of these factors include the dollar amount of medical bills, the length and extent disability, scarring, loss of function, residual symptoms and lost wages.